 Slowly he came to, and we maneuvered the whole group out of my office—stretcher first, staff second, since we all couldn’t exit together.
 I wheeled the stretcher through the waiting room, past rows of waiting patients who couldn’t help but gawk, down the elevators, over to the hospital building, through the waiting room of the emergency room with its waiting, gawking, patients, into the triage area of the emergency room, then finally into the ER itself.
 All the while Mr. Corrales was straining to figure out what was happening through the fogginess of his post-seizure state, and struggling to physically extricate himself from the stretcher.
 Each time, I gently but firmly pushed him back against the stretcher, reminding him that he’d just had a seizure, and that we were admitting him to the hospital.

 In the ER, we hooked up the cardiac monitors while I compressed his medical history of the past decade and the past 20 minutes into a concise report for my ER colleagues.
 I gave Mr. Corrales one last squeeze of the hand for reassurance and then dashed back to clinic.
 I briefly entertained the irrational thought that a medical crisis would somehow offer dispensation from the ongoing workday schedule, but no, I was now even more behind on my schedule.
-There were four more charts were in my box, including the new patient whom I’d chosen to defer until after Mr. Corrales, the new patient who’d apparently been sitting outside my office the entire time, witnessing the drama and chaos.
+There were four more charts in my box, including the new patient whom I’d chosen to defer until after Mr. Corrales, the new patient who’d apparently been sitting outside my office the entire time, witnessing the drama and chaos.
 “You’re cool under fire, Doc,” he said when I called him in, apparently unflummoxed by the events.

 And although I had indeed been calm and unflummoxed during the entire event, it was later that it began to catch up with me.
-I found myself needing to relate the whole chronical of events to a close friend by phone while walking home from work, and then again to my husband, but when it came out of my mouth—“a patient of mine had a seizure in my office”—it didn’t sound like much.
+I found myself needing to relate the whole chronicle of events to a close friend by phone while walking home from work, and then again to my husband, but when it came out of my mouth—“a patient of mine had a seizure in my office”—it didn’t sound like much.
 The retelling didn’t provide any release of the vague tautness in my stomach.
 I was distracted with the kids that evening, only halfway engaged during the din of feeding, bathing and bedtime.

 We hadn’t been able to score a babysitter to go out for our anniversary, but my husband and I uncorked a bottle of wine for a few minutes of relaxation in the peaceful wake of three children finally sleeping.
 But I found that I couldn’t focus.
 I couldn’t be fully present.
 My mind kept retracing the events of the day, dissecting and redissecting the details until they began to break apart and reappear in random order.